Walk Peacefully With Your Dog

 - Start in a really uninspiring environment, then increase the distractions as your dog makes better choices

 - Don't talk too much until your dog knows what the behaviour you want it - so once they are coming 'with you' then you might like to add in the words 'with me'.

 Don't let your Dog, whether it's a big one or a little one, get used to walking at the end of a tight leash.
 They only get what they want on a loose leash.
 There's not need for a fuss, just a backwards step.
 Reward for loose leash behaviour with things your dog likes - like exploring, or praise or treats.
 This applies to little dogs too so don't let their petite size become an excuse or permission for bad manners.

 This can make for some very long and sometimes frustrating training walks, but it is worth it.
 Your dog is programmed to learn, you just need to figure out the best way to teach them.
 If you have a difficult time, consult a good dog trainer sooner rather than later, preferably before the behavior becomes established.

 The Right Gear

 However, the Gandhi leash can help in establishing some of these good behaviours.
-The short bungee section gives you a little more time to instruct your dog to come back to you if it starts to get too far away; carry an emergency supply of treats in the stuff sack for when the ones in your pockets run out; use the longer and shorter lengths of lead to give your dog practise at being close in and further out and in the interests of everyone's shoes clean always carry a poop bag in the stuff sack to clean up after your Dog.
+The short bungee section gives you a little more time and freedom to bring the pressure on and off; carry an emergency supply of treats in the stuff sack for when the ones in your pockets run out; use the longer and shorter lengths of lead to give your dog practise at being close in and further out and in the interests of everyone's shoes clean always carry a poop bag in the stuff sack to clean up after your Dog.

 You may also like to try the Stunt Puppy Stunt Runner or the Everyday Leashes available from stuntpuppy.com to help with training your dog to be peacefully by your side.